ZebraCakes/learn_opengl/README.md

 TO BUILD:

+create "build" folder in root.

-Download and build glfw3 in root directory
+Download and build glfw3.

-clone https://github.com/ZebraCakes/amp_lib to src/include
+    - Copy glfw3.lib to build

+run "git submodule --init --update to pull the appropriate copy of amp_lib"

 From src, run build.bat in vs command prompt supplying the cpp file you wish to compile.